brianium/reelthyme/README.md

 ## Overview

 reelthyme provides a simple, core.async-driven API for interacting with OpenAI's Realtime API.
-On the JVM it uses WebSocket, while ClojureScript leverages WebRTC.
+On the JVM it uses WebSocket, while ClojureScript will leverage WebRTC.
 Use it to build multimodal, real-time conversational experiences with minimal boilerplate.

 ## Key Concepts